Collaboration95/Threat-Level_Midnight/README.md

 Loop the edge cases/invalid options ( try to use same function ) Try to make text based ui slow and feel old
 Add ___ for Messagesw
+Change file path to a variable
+Function Location formatting

 Blah Blah Blah